-For each unit, you are expected to do the following:
+For each course, you are expected to do the following:

 - 1. Complete all assignments as assigned. - 2.
-Locate the meanings of key terms of the unit and textbook until familiar with them. - 3.
+Locate the meanings of key terms of the course and textbook until familiar with them. - 3.
 Be an active learner in class and online discussions and seek out knowledge. - 4.
-Plan ahead, and allow enough time to meet deadlines, especially in Florida's stormy weather, family emergencies, or illnesses.
+Plan ahead and allow enough time to meet deadlines, especially in Florida's stormy weather, family emergencies, or illnesses.
 If you have an issue with ATI or any other online source, you need to call the company Help Desk first.
-If it is an issue on the provider side, the instructor will be notified of the problem and will revise due dates if necessary. - 5.
-Be alert and awake for each class and clinical.
-For your best learning experience, please note that you are NOT ALLOWED to work the immediate 7 hours prior to class or clinical.
-Please adjust your work schedule accordingly.
+If it is an issue on the provider side, the faculty member will be notified of the problem and will revise due dates if necessary.

-Assignments are due Mondays at 2359 unless otherwise specified: The student will receive a grade of zero (0) for any assignment not turned in on the designated date and time.
+Assignments are Due: at either 0630 or 0730 on the indicated due date (check closely).
+The student will receive a grade of zero (0) for any assignment not turned in on the designated date and time.
 In addition, employability points will be deducted.
 You will find the assignments listed for each unit on Blackboard.
-You will submit your completed assignments electronically, on the assigned due date, by 2359.
+You will submit your completed assignments electronically, on the assigned due date, by 0730 (class day) or by 2359 (prior to clinical day).